|

 was actually heard on the air until the air staff was replaced.

-He left the station around 1980 for station ownership and today
+He left the station around 1980 for station ownership and became

 Mike